Motz Outdoor Adventures

 Species You'll Want to Hook

-Crappie: Don't let their size fool you - these "papermouths" put up a scrappy fight and taste amazing in the frying pan.
-Spring and fall are prime time for slabs, but we can usually find a school or two even in the dog days of summer.
-Look for them suspended near brush piles or hanging out under docks.
+Crappie: Don't let their size fool you - these pan-sized dynamos put up a fight and taste amazing in the frying pan.
+Spring and fall are prime time for crappie, when they school up in shallow water.
+We'll use light tackle and small jigs to entice these speckled beauties.

 Why Anglers Keep Coming Back